tarstars/algo_club/aita_seminars.md

 There are 12 corollaries between these 4 points.

+Problems:
-Problem: print out one line of Pascal's triangle
+* print out one line of Pascal's triangle
+* whether it is possible to construct queue using stacks objects ?
+* construct stack with quick access to the maximal element in stack
+* construct queue with quick access to the maximal element in queue

 Cat and mouse.